dancer1325/backstage/docs/getting-started/Concepts/concepts.md

 description: High level key concepts used in the Backstage project
 ---

-For users of Backstage, there are certain concepts which are central to its design and functionality.
-Being an expert in each of these concepts is not necessary, however having a base understanding of each will make administering, configuring, and operating Backstage easier.
+Required concepts to comprehend its design and functionality

 - CHANGELOG - https://keepachangelog.com
 - Docker - https://www.docker.com/